 Revocation of Admission or Credential: The College reserves the right to revoke admission or rescind an academic credential based upon falsification of information received by the College.

 Residence Hall Dismissal: The dismissed student must leave the Residence Halls by the deadline issued.
-Room and Board fees will be adjusted according to the Room and Fee Liability Policy.
+Room and Board fees will be adjusted according to the Room, Board and Fee Refund Schedule.
 Continuing your meal plan is usually optional.
 However, you must inform staff at check-out if you wish to continue your meal plan.

 Residence Hall Fine: A Conduct Officer will determine amounts.
-No Residence Hall student will be allowed to make fine payments from their security/damage deposit.
+No Residence Hall student will be allowed to make fine payments from their security/damage deposit, without approval.

 Disciplinary Suspension: Removal from the College for a specific period of time.
 Grades will be recorded as an Administrative Withdrawal.
 The student will not be allowed on College property or be eligible to participate in College-sponsored events.
 All access to the College, including email and student identification will be rescinded.